OData/v3ProtocolDocument/OData.markdown

 Because a media entity has both a media stream and standard entity properties special handling is required.

-#### 7.3.6.1.
+#### 10.3.6.1.
 Creating a Media Entity ####

-To create a media entity, send a POST request to the media entitie's entity set.
+To create a media entity, send a POST request to the media entity's entity set.
 The request body MUST contain the media value (for example, the photograph) in the appropriate media type.

 On successful creation of the media, the service MUST respond with `201 Created` and a response body containing the newly created media entity.

-#### 7.3.6.2 Editing a Media Entity Stream ####
+#### 10.3.6.2 Editing a Media Entity Stream ####

 To change the data for a media entity stream, the client sends a PUT request to the edit URL of the media entity.

-If the entity includes an ETag value, the client SHOULD include an If-Match header with the ETag value.
+If the entity includes an ETag value, the client SHOULD include an `If-Match` header with the ETag value.

 The request MUST contain a Content-Type header, set to the correct value.

 The body of the request MUST be the binary data that will be the new value for the stream.

-#### 7.3.6.3.
+#### 10.3.6.3.
 Deleting a Media Entity ####

 To delete a media entity, send a DELETE request to the entity's edit link as described in [Delete An Entity](#deleteanentity).

 Deleting a media entity also deletes the media associated with the entity.

-### 7.3.7.
+### 10.3.7.
 Managing Named Stream Properties ###

 An entity may have one or `named stream properties`.
 Named stream properties are properties of type Edm.Stream.

 The values for named stream properties do not appear in the entity payload.
-Instead, the values are read or writen through URLs.
+Instead, the values are read or written through URLs.

 Named streams are not deletable or directly creatable by the client.
 The service owns their lifetime.
 The client can request to set the stream data to empty (0 bytes).

-#### 7.3.7.1.
+#### 10.3.7.1.
 Editing Named Stream Values ####

 To change the data for a named stream, the client sends a PUT request to the edit URL.

-If the stream metadata includes an ETag value, the client SHOULD include an If-Match header with the ETag value.
+If the stream metadata includes an ETag value, the client SHOULD include an `If-Match` header with the ETag value.

-The request MUST contain a Content-Type header, set to the correct value.
+The request MUST contain a `Content-Type` header, set to the correct value.

 The body of the request MUST be the binary data that will be the new value for the stream.

-### 7.3.8.
+### 10.3.8.
 Managing Values and Properties Directly ###

 Values and properties can be explicitly addressed with URLs.
 This allows them to be individually modified.
-See <ref>URL conventions</ref> for details on addressing.
+See [OData:URL][odataurlconventions] for details on addressing.

-#### 7.3.8.1.
+#### 10.3.8.1.
 Update a Primitive Property ####

 To update a value, the client MAY send a PUT, MERGE, or PATCH request to an edit URL for a primitive property.
 The message body MUST contain the new value, formatted as a single property.
+9
 Primitive properties do not support differential update.
 Regardless of which verb is used the service MUST replace the entire value with the value supplied in the request body.

 The same rules apply whether this is a regular property or a dynamic property.

 On success, the response must be a valid [update response](#responsesforupdates).

-#### 7.3.8.2.
+#### 10.3.8.2.
 Null a Value ####

 There are two ways to set a primitive value to NULL.
-The client may [Update a PrimitiveProperty](#updateaprimitiveproperty), specifying a NULL value.
+The client may [Update a Primitive Property](#updateaprimitiveproperty), specifying a NULL value.
 Alternatively, the client MAY send a DELETE request with an empty message body to the property URL.

 The service SHOULD consider a DELETE request to a non-nullable value to be malformed.